Altinn/altinn-studio-docs/content/app/development/process/tasks/signing/_index.en.md

 If multiple dataElements are signed they will be added to the `dataElementSignatures` list.

-The field `sha256Hash` contains a base64 encoded sha256Hash generated from the data stored in Altinn at the time of signing.
+The field `sha256Hash` contains a hexadecimal encoded SHA256 hash generated from the data stored in Altinn at the time of signing.
-The `signeeInfo` object hold the information about who performed the signing.
+The `signeeInfo` object holds the information about who performed the signing.

+### Verifying the SHA256 hash
+The hash value, also referred to as a `digest`, is the output from the SHA256 hashing method.
+In the example above, the digest has been produced from a file belonging to a specific data element.
+In other words: the fingerprint of the file the user has signed.

+To verify the signature, an independent SHA256 hash of the same file should be produced and then compared to the stored value.
+If the two values are identical, the file remains unchanged and the signature is valid.

+Additional information regarding Altinn's implementation of the SHA256 hashing algorithm and digest can be found on [Github](https://github.com/Altinn/altinn-storage/blob/afa8f921231afc485c17b8f4226f6d8e2333b3dd/src/Storage/Services/DataService.cs#L57).
+In essence, the digest is a SHA256 hash of the file in question, formatted as a lowercase hexadecimal string without delimiters.